kshootmania/ksm-v1/README.md

     - `src/scene/result.hsp`: Game (result screen)
     - `kshooteditor.hsp`: Chart editor

-- Caution: No public LICENSE is provided for this code
+- The files in this repository are available under the MIT license.
-    - You must follow the "Terms of Use" of the latest K-Shoot MANIA for the use of the source codes
+    - However, to use the binary (w/ online features) from the official website, you must follow the "Terms of Use".